a16z/ai/src/docs/guides/ai-using.md

 The easiest way is to "add AI" is to call an API from your code, whether that API is exposed by a local software library or over the Web.

-For example, this line of Python sends a sentence to a sentiment analyzer over the Web:
+For example, this HTTP request sends a sentence to a sentiment analyzer over the Web:

 `` GET /api/sentiment?phrase=Airplanes+with+the+shape+of+hawks+are+cool
 ``

-Your code will get an answer like this, which means the sentiment of is positive.
+Your code will get an answer like below, which means the sentiment of is positive.
 More precisely, the answer you get back is "this is an English sentence which has a positive (negative sentiments have a negative score) with a "sentiment strength" of 0.6, with 0 being weak and 1 being strong".
 So if you are an airplane designer, may we suggest a hawk shape next time you have a clean sheet of paper out?

 ```
 {